alexander-koch/golem/README.md

 - Subscripts (Arrays / Strings) => (Working on it)
 - Lambdas => (Prototype / Concept)
 - Bytecode optimizations => (Working on it)

-- Fix value assignment of void function
+- Mutable parameters (Working on it)

 Langugage specific
 ===